criss201x/TSDIT_CHATBOT/README.md

 In chatbot development, this tool will be used to expose the chatbot's messaging server to the Internet for the testing phase.
 [37]

 • AWS: Amazon Web Services, considered the most comprehensive and widely used cloud platform in the world; Instead of having physical servers to store data and run applications, these resources can be rented.
 AWS offers a wide range of comprehensive services, ranging from basic infrastructure to emerging technologies such as AI and machine learning, which is precisely what this project is concerned with.
 AWS is a tool that will facilitate the pre-production deployment of the Chatbot, as the application will be packaged in a Docker container, and AWS offers this service.
 [38]

+7.2.
+DEVELOPMENT METHODOLOGY

+7.2.1.
+Kanban
+In project management, the Kanban methodology has emerged as a tool that offers a comprehensive and effective perspective for the successful development and execution of projects.
+By providing a transparent and detailed view of the work process, Kanban is a valuable solution for managing tasks, optimizing time, and efficiently achieving goals.
+The Kanban methodology is a project management tool and is a great option for project development.
+This methodology offers a transparent way to manage tasks and visualize the completion process.
+This methodology helps prioritize tasks and manage time efficiently.
+The first step in implementing the Kanban methodology is to define the project workflow.
+To do this, a board must be created that is accessible to all team members.
+Each column of the board must correspond to a specific state of the task flow, from start to finish.
+It's important that the board has as many columns as the status of each task, so you can see the status of each activity.
+One of the unique features of the Kanban board is that it is continuous, unlike Scrum.
+As progress is made, new tasks accumulate in the initial section, and during regular meetings, they are prioritized and placed in the appropriate section.
+This board can be specific to a specific project or generic, depending on the team's needs.
+The second step in implementing the Kanban methodology is to visualize the phases of the production cycle.
+To do this, work is divided into different parts, which streamlines the production process.
+Each of these parts is written on a Post-it note and stuck on the board at the corresponding phase.
+These Post-its contain basic information so the team can quickly understand the total workload.
+Additionally, photos can be used to assign responsibilities, as well as cards in different shapes to provide feedback or indicate blockers.
+The goal of visualization is to provide maximum clarity on the work to be done, the tasks assigned to each team member, the priorities, and the assigned goal.
+This helps students have a clear idea of ​​what is expected of them and prioritize tasks based on importance and urgency.
+Finally, the third step in implementing the Kanban methodology in the project is to apply the motto "Stop Starting, Start Finishing."
+This means prioritizing work in progress rather than starting new tasks.
+Instead of jumping from one task to another, focus on completing tasks already in progress before moving on to new tasks.
+This helps avoid overwork and the accumulation of backlogs.
+The Kanban methodology proves to be an effective tool for managing undergraduate projects efficiently and transparently.
+This methodology can be applied to prioritize tasks, visualize the production process, and avoid overwork.
+With proper implementation, the Kanban methodology can help successfully complete the proposed project.
+[39]

+7.2.2.
+Workflow for project development using the Kanban methodology Phase 1: Planning
+•
+•
+•
+•
+Proposed solution: Define the chatbot solution to be developed, including its objectives and components.
+Chatbot requirements: Specify the chatbot's functionalities and features, including the scope.
+Processes to be covered: Identify the processes or procedures to be automated with the chatbot.
+Conversational flow: Design the chatbot's conversational flow.